elixir-lang/elixir-lang.github.com/getting-started/sigils.markdown

 def convert(...)
 ```

-By using using `~S`, this problem can be avoided altogether:
+By using `~S`, this problem can be avoided altogether:

 ```elixir
 @doc ~S"""